Welcome to today's edition of the Rush 24-7 podcast.

 This will further alienate people and give them more ammunition if we fight the Sotomayor nomination.

-A nomination was manipulated and staged for votes, but it'll bite us in the butt if we fight.
+The nomination was manipulated and staged for votes, but it'll bite us in the butt if we fight.

 We have to choose our battles.

-Then we have a piece, Mark McKinnon, who ran all the media for George W. Bush in 1920 and 2004.
+Then we have a piece, Mark McKinnon, who ran all the media for George W. Bush in 2000 and 2004, also was on the McCain campaign.

 When it did get critical of Obama, McKinnon quit.

-He has a post at Tina Brown's website, the Daily Beast.
+He has a post at Tina Brown's website, The Daily Beast.

-He says we should be on our knees praising Colin Powell for declaring that he has not, despite the desire of some narrow vocal forces within the GOP left the party, because if he does, the Republican Party might as well turn the lights out.
+He says we should be on our knees praising Colin Powell for declaring that he has not, despite the desire of some narrow vocal forces within the GOP, left the party.

 So for the good of the party, after applying a reasonable due diligence, we ought to be prepared to wave a white flag on Sotomayor, give Colin Powell a big bear hug, and sincere thanks for sticking it out and moving on.

-Now, if we take Nancy Hoffman and her don't don't go after Sotomayor, it's we can't win this, and it's gonna alienate people, Hispanics and women are gonna hate us even more.
+Now, if we take Nancy Hoffman and her, don't go after Sotomayor that said we can't win this, and it's going to alienate people.

 What's a logical conclusion here?

-If you take this logic all the way out, what both Nancy Hoffman, a listener to the program and Mark McKinnon are saying is just throw in a towel on everything and give the left the country.
+If you take this logic all the way out, what both Nancy Hoffman, a listener to the program, and Mark McKinnon are saying is just throw in a towel on everything and give the left the country.

 So we may as well just throw in a towel on everything now.